 Stretch marks occur during pregnancy when the skin is stretched so rapidly that the dermis, or middle layer of the skin, actually tears.
-Aside from weight fluctuations, dry, itchy skin and poor hydration also increases the likelihood of stretch marks appearing.
+Aside from weight fluctuations, dry, itchy skin and poor hydration also increase the likelihood of stretch marks appearing.

-According to "Healing with Vitamins: the Most Effective Vitamin and Mineral Treatments for Everyday Health Problems and Serious Disease," vitamin E oil boosts collagen production, a connective tissue that keeps skin elastic.
+According to "Healing with Vitamins: The Most Effective Vitamin and Mineral Treatments for Everyday Health Problems and Serious Disease," vitamin E oil boosts collagen production, a connective tissue that keeps skin elastic.

 With more elasticity, your skin will be less susceptible to tears and stretch marks.
 To help heal and fade new stretch marks, a topical application of vitamin E supports new skin cell growth and revs up cell regeneration.

-To minimize stretch marks and reduce itchiness, choose a moisturizing oil or belly butter that contains vitamin E, and rub it directly to stretch mark-prone areas daily.
-For pregnant women, these areas include the stomach, breasts, thighs and buttocks.
+To minimize stretch marks and reduce itchiness, choose a moisturizing oil or belly butter that contains vitamin E, and rub it directly to stretch-mark-prone areas daily.
+For pregnant women, these areas include the stomach, breasts, thighs, and buttocks.